kyebinan/Design_Pattern/README.md

 ### 1.FACTORY METHOD
 Factory Method is a creative design pattern that defines an interface to create objects in a parent class, but delegates the choice of object types to be created to subclasses.

+### 2.ABSTRACT FACTORY
+Abstract Factory is a design pattern that allows to create families of related objects without specifying their concrete class.